Breakouts Around Your Mouth? Here’s What Could Be Causing ThemJune 16, 2023

 What Causes Breakouts Around Your Mouth?

 While dirt and debris play a key role in clogged pores that can turn into breakouts, Dr. Bhanusali explains that breakouts around your mouth could be correlated to your diet.
 Residue from acidic foods (think: lemon, hot sauce and vinegar) can irritate your skin and cause redness or swelling.
 He adds that traces of oily or fried foods, such as potato chips or french fries, can linger on your skin and clog your pores.

-If you suspect this could be the cause of your acne, we recommend storing facial wipes like the CeraVe Makeup Removing Cleanser Cloths in your bag.
+If you suspect your snacking habits could be the cause of your breakouts, we recommend storing facial wipes like the CeraVe Makeup Removing Cleanser Cloths in your bag.
 Use them around your mouth after a meal to remove any lingering oil or greasy residue.

-If acne around the mouth isn’t a constant issue, but rather flares the week prior to or during your period, it’s likely you're dealing with hormonal acne.
+“Hormones are another cause that can lead to breakouts around the mouth,” says Dr. Graf.
+If acne around the mouth isn’t a constant issue for you, but rather flares up the week prior to or during your period, it’s likely you're dealing with hormonal acne.
 According to Dr. Bhanusali, there are certain prescription medications that can help balance the body in these instances.
-Talk to your dermatologist about whether one of them is right for you.
+If you suspect that you have hormonal acne, talk to your dermatologist about whether this is something you may be experiencing and what treatment method is right for you.

 “I also suggest patients avoid over-exfoliation during this time,” he says.
 “Many times, patients start using harsh scrubs and brushes to try to compensate for the new lesions, but they have the opposite effect and can make things worse.”